 WinSPC Software Used For Net Weight Control Program At One Of North America’s Largest Manufacturer of Snack Food Products

-WinSPC was purchased in 2005 to replace the company’s legacy program for product net-weight control.
-Phase one included the launch of WinSPC at 14 plants in Canada and the U.S.A., on-site training for administrators and operators, device support for scales and other packaging equipment, and custom reporting for shift efficiency, management summaries, and packaging throughput.
+WinSPC was purchased to replace the company’s legacy program for weight control.
+Phase one included installation, on-site training for administrators and operators, device integration for scales and other packaging equipment, and custom reporting on topics such as shift efficiency and packaging throughput.
 DataNet’s solution delivery team supported the company throughout the project by providing supplemental consulting, programming, configuration, installation and training services.

 Another critical component of the project was to monitor, in real-time, product weights against Maximum Allowable Variation (MAV) for facilities in the U.S.A. and the T1/T2 set points in Canada.
 The ability to report data using country-specific limits was critical to the implementation.
 WinSPC provides real-time process feedback by identifying and alerting appropriate personnel of any violations.
-After its completion in February, the project was nominated for, and won, the company’s coveted internal excellence award.
+Because of the project’s success, it was nominated for, and won, the company’s coveted internal excellence award.